Get Social Security fraud alerts

 Step 8: Stop debt collectors from hounding you

 You have the right to block contact with debt collectors regarding debts that you don’t owe.
-The FTC provides a sample letter on page 25 of this recovery guidance document.
+The FTC provides resources for sample letters on page 21 of this recovery guidance document.
 You’ll need to provide some evidence, like your FTC identity theft report.

 Step 9: Consider getting a new Social Security number

-Requesting a new Social Security number is a last resort and the Social Security Administration rarely issues new numbers.
-But it may do so if you experience ongoing ID theft issues or if your personal safety is threatened.
+Requesting a new Social Security number is a last resort.
+The Social Security Administration rarely issues new numbers, but it may do so if you experience ongoing ID theft issues or if your personal safety is threatened.
 But, be aware that having a second SSN can also cause complications and make it challenging to prove your identity in the future.

 How to tell if someone is using your SSN